ayabz22/ai-manuscript-editing-assistant/README.md

-# AI Manuscript Editing Assistant
+# AI Scientific Research Assistant

 An AI-assisted workflow for reviewing biomedical research manuscripts with an emphasis on scientific rigor, methodological quality, reporting-guideline compliance, and publication readiness.